 - Point in time restore: the ability to restore the database to a point in time in the past (within the backup retention period) in order to recover from data corruption caused by a human mistake or programmatic error

-- Recovery Point Objective (RPO): maximum amount of most recent data changes (time interval) the application could lose before it is fully functional after the failure
+- Recovery Point Objective (RPO): The amount of most recent data changes (time interval) the application could lose after recovery.

 The following table shows the differences of the business continuity features across the service tiers:

 |Point In Time Restore||Any restore point within 7 days||Any restore point within 14 days||Any restore point within 35 days|

 |ERT < 12h

 |Standard Geo-Replication||Not included||ERT < 30s

 RPO < 5s

 |Active Geo-Replication||Not included||Not included||ERT < 30s